prominence-eosc/docs-eosc/source/examples.rst

 Jupyter notebooks
 -----------------

 Since all interaction with PROMINENCE is via a REST API it is straightforward to use PROMINENCE from **any** Jupyter notebook.
+This can be done directly using the REST API, but here we make use of the PROMINENCE CLI.

 Firstly install the PROMINENCE CLI: